-- the information given in the Trustees' report including the Strategic report for which the financial statements are prepared is consistent with the financial statements. - the Trustees' report and the Strategic report have been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' report including the Strategic report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' report and the Strategic report has been prepared in accordance with applicable legal requirements.